Time: 10 pm. People involved: around 15 chatters,

 “reproductive health care” (which is receiving much

-United States) actually spells
+support in the United States) actually spells

 disaster for women.
 They also understand why this